jostylr/mord/structure.md

     nd = el.slice(1).split(";");
     part = {name : nd[0], description : nd[1], chapters : []};
     parts.push(part);
+    chapter = undefined;

 [chapter]()

+And now we add in chapters, adding in an umbrella part if need be.

     _":no part"
     nd = el.slice(1).split(";");